 What we acquire and how to gift collections

 The Center for the History of Medicine acquires, preserves, and makes available historical materials that contextualize and offer perspective in to contemporary biomedical research, clinical medicine and dentistry, and public health.
 The Center has primary responsibility to document the goals, activities, accomplishments, and faculties of the Harvard Medical School, Harvard School of Dental Medicine, and the Harvard T.H.
 Chan School of Public Health.
-Through the Boston Medical Library, the Center also seeks to document developments of regional and national importance in biomedicine, medical sciences, and public health.

 - Critical 20th century therapeutic innovations, such as antibiotics and novel pharmaceutical classes, organ transplantation, chemotherapy, and medical devices;